spotflow-io/device-sdk/zephyr/samples/metrics/README.rst

   - Label-less metrics: Simple counter and temperature sensor
   - Labeled metrics: HTTP request duration with endpoint, method, and status labels
-  - Note: Metric names are normalized (lowercase, alphanumeric, underscores only)

 - **Integration with Logs**